-Abundance indices for eastern Jackass Morwong for the FIS2 surveys (Sporcic et al, 2019) conducted between 2008 and 2016 are provided in Table 8.
+Abundance indices for eastern Jackass Morwong for the FIS2 surveys (Sporcic et al, 2019) conducted between 2008 and 2016 are provided in Table 8.8.
 The FIS2 indices are updated from the FIS1 indices used in the 2018 assessment and are conditioned on more appropriate logbook data from a period after the SESSF structural adjustment in 2007.
 FIS1 abundance values are reported for all years for Jackass Morwong for the whole fishery (east and west, Knuckey et al., 2015, Knuckey et al., 2017), but are separated into zones reflecting the fleets used in Tier 1 assessments in 2016 for both FIS1 and FIS2 series in Sporcic et al. (2019).
-The FIS2 abundance series for eastern and Tasmanian Jackass Morwong (Sporcic et al., 2019) are listed in Table 8.
-As with the CPUE indices (Sporcic, 2021b), the coefficient of variation is initially set at a value equal to the root mean squared deviation from a loess fit (Sporcic et al, 2019) and additional variance is estimated for this abundance index to tune the input and output variances.
+The FIS2 abundance series for eastern and Tasmanian Jackass Morwong (Sporcic et al., 2019) are listed in Table 8.8.
+As with the CPUE indices (Sporcic, 2021b), the coefficient of variation is initially set at a value equal to the root mean squared deviation from a loess fit (Sporcic et al., 2019) and additional variance is estimated for this abundance index to tune the input and output variances.

-All seven CPUE and abundance indices are plotted on the same normalised scale for easy comparison in Figure 6.
+All seven CPUE and abundance indices are plotted on the same normalised scale for easy comparison in Figure 8.6.

-2.1.6 Length composition data
+8.3.1.6 Length composition data

 Port and onboard length composition data are both used separately, with the gear selectivity estimated jointly from both port and onboard data, as is the standard practice in the SESSF stock assessments.
-For onboard data, the number of shots, is considered to be more representative of the information content in the length frequencies than the number of fish measured.
+For onboard data, the number of shots is considered to be more representative of the information content in the length frequencies than the number of fish measured.
 For port data, the number of shots is not available, but the number of trips can be used instead.
 In the 2021 assessment, the initial sample size associated with each length frequency in the assessment is the number of shots or trips.

-Length composition information for the discarded component of the catch is available from 1993-2020 for the eastern trawl, Tasmanian trawl and Danish seine fleets (Table 9), although discard length composition data is not used for the Danish seine fleet, due to sporadic data availability and highly variable discard rate estimates for this fleet.
-Length composition information for the retained component of the catch is available from 1947-1967 for the steam trawl and early Danish seine fleets (Blackburn, 1978) and from 1971-1985 for the mixed fleet (Table 10).
-Length composition information for the retained component of the onboard catch is available for a range of years from 1996-2020 for the three current fleets, eastern trawl, Tasmanian trawl and Danish seine, with two extra years of data outside this range (1993 for eastern trawl, and a small (unusable) sample in 1994 for Danish seine).
-Length composition information for the retained component of the port measured catch is available for a range of years from 1996-2020 for the three current fleets, eastern trawl, Tasmanian trawl and Danish seine, with no new port length composition data included since 2017, and no updates the historical port length composition data.
-Port length composition data is also available from 1986-1990 for eastern trawl, from the Sydney Fish Market, and from 1991-1995 for eastern trawl, with again a small unusable port sample in 1992 for the Danish seine fleet (Table 12).
+Length composition data for the discarded component of the catch is available from 1993-2020 for the eastern trawl, Tasmanian trawl and Danish seine fleets (Table 8.9), although discard length composition data is not used for the Danish seine fleet, due to sporadic data availability and highly variable discard rate estimates for this fleet.
+Length composition data for the retained component of the catch is available from 1947-1967 for the steam trawl and early Danish seine fleets (Blackburn, 1978) and from 1971-1985 for the mixed fleet (Table 8.10).
+Length composition data for the retained component of the onboard catch is available for a range of years from 1996-2020 for the three current fleets, eastern trawl, Tasmanian trawl and Danish seine, with two extra years of data outside this range (1993 for eastern trawl, and a small (unusable) sample in 1994 for Danish seine).
+Length composition data for the FIS fleets is available for every second year from 2008-2016, separated into FIS fleets to match the eastern trawl and Tasmanian trawl fleets (Table 8.11), although the samples in 2016 are too small to be used in the assessment for either FIS fleet, and also too small in 2014 for the eastern trawl FIS fleet.